 With the advent of cell phone cameras, voyeurism has expanded to a new level.

 Because police and prosecutors know these cases can get media attention, they tend to be overly aggressive with charges.
-There is a defense to every case, and a good lawyer gives you the best chance of avoiding a conviction and jail time.
+Every case has a defense, and a good lawyer gives you the best chance of avoiding a conviction and jail time.

 What exactly is voyeurism?